If you ever need to transfer your whole operating system data from one SD Card to another on Raspberry Pi...

 It's quite simple and enough for many use cases.
 However, there are some disadvantages with this approach:

-• It requires transfering every single byte (including empty space inside partitions), so it's slow for large SD cards and adds unnecessary strain on the SD card life span.
+- It requires transfering every single byte (including empty space inside partitions), so it's slow for large SD cards and adds unnecessary strain on the SD card life span.

-• The partitions will have duplicated UUIDs.
+, this will not work at all. - The partitions will have duplicated UUIDs.

 Efficient backup with rsync

-An alternative approach is to rsync all data in the root partition of /dev/sdx, which on Ubuntu defaults to being mounted to /media/$USER/rootfs/:
+An alternative approach is to rsync all data in the root partition of /dev/sdx, which on Ubuntu defaults to being mounted to /media/$USER/rootfs/

 # Old SD card root partition is mounted at /media/$USER/rootfs/